acasaccia/mgd-cpp-bigint/trunk/Readme.txt

 SIGNED ARBITRARY BIG INTEGERS

-Having an UnsignedBigInt up and running I could manage to create a BigInt class, representing an UnsignedBigInt with a sign.
-I could then turn over UnsignedBigInt all the arithmetics making the necessary sign juggling to perform valid unsigned arithmetics.
+Having UnsignedBigInt up and running I thinked of BigInt as an UnsignedBigInt with a sign.
+I forwarded to UnsignedBigInt all the arithmetics making the necessary sign juggling to perform valid unsigned operations.

 ===============================================================================

 UNSIGNED BIGINT INTERNAL REPRESENTATION

-To do the arithmetic the ideal choice is to use as base the square root of the largest integer supported fully by hardware arithmetics.
+Performance-wise the ideal choice is to use as base the square root of the largest integer supported fully by hardware arithmetics.
 Larger bases allow to represent the same number with less digits, and avoiding overflow grants us the best efficiency over the used hardware.
 [1]

-Two basic types are defined:
+I defined two basic types:
 store_t to store a single digit, calc_t to perform arithmetics on two digits avoiding overflow